suglasp/pwsh_multithreaded_webserver/readme.md

 The utility page needed to be flexible and be able to interact with low level components.
 Go lang or Rust would fit to, but takes more time to write and also in Powershell, many of these low level components are present.
-In few days, I put this together and make it so, so that more then one user can interact with the webserver at the same time.
+In a few days, I put this together and make it so, so that more then one user can interact with the webserver at the same time.

 The part _'multithreaded'_ in the github name, is in fact untrue.